scfurl/henipipe/README.md

 **To run henipipes sc, do the following...**
 1. From within the 'data' directory (in the above example where the fastq files are located in data/fastq); Make a new output directory, say 'henipipe_sc'.
-2. Run henipipe specifying the following: the location of the fastqs (here 'fastq') with the '-fq' flag and the desired location of the desired output (here 'henipipe_sc') with the '-o' flag.
+2. Run henipipe specifying the following: the location of the fastqs (here 'fastq') with the '-fq' flag and the location of the desired output (here 'henipipe_sc') with the '-o' flag.
 Don't forget to add a genome key with the '-gk' flag!

 ```bash
 mkdir henipipe_sc
 henipipe SC -fq fastq -o henipipe_sc -gk FH_mm10_unmasked
 ```

+### Henipipe SC options and disclaimers

+Henipipe SC was written to accomodate iCell8 output.
+As such, it should be able to parse the fastq folder and find paired fastq files.
+That being said, it has not been exhaustively debugged.
+Let us know if you have an issue using by submitting an issue through github.
+Henipipe SC peak files will be generated using SEACR 1.3 (1.4 coming soon), but only by specifying an FDR value (See SEACR for more information).
+The FDR is set using the '--SEACR_fdr' flag with a default of 0.05.
+Future versions of henipipe will allow for use of this setting for bulk data but currently henipipe SEACR functionality in bulk still requires a control input file.

 ## Acknowledgements